hamzzy/Vending_machine_Script/readme.md

-#  A Vending machine Code with python
+# Vending machine

 ---------
+## This repository contain a python script simulating a vending machine
-To run
+### To run
 - git clone the repo
--
+- python3 run.py to run the script in terminal
 ---------